ilozano2/spring-cloud-gateway-active-health-check/README.md

 ### Next steps

 In this post, you have seen multiple ways to get load balancing and active health checks in your projects.

-From the static approach for basic projects or proof of concepts where the number of upstream services doesn’t change.
+* From the static approach for basic projects or proof of concepts where the number of upstream services doesn’t change.
-And a more dynamic approach, using Eureka or Spring Cloud Gateway filters.
+* As a more dynamic approach, using Eureka or Spring Cloud Gateway filters.

-To sum up, you have also seen that Spring Cloud Gateway approach is a great option if you don’t need to add an extra component to your architecture.
+To sum up, you have also seen that the Spring Cloud Gateway approach is a great option if you do not need to add an extra component to your architecture.

 # Additional Resources

 Want to learn more about Spring Cloud?
 Join us virtually at [Spring Academy](https://spring.academy)!
 Want to get **Active Health Check** just by adding a property in your route without getting your hands dirty?
-Take a look at our [commercial platform with Kubernetes support](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/index.html).
+Take a look at our [commercial platform with Kubernetes](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/index.html) support.